Expert in meetings, conferences and events

 Information overload

-These days we are all busy and stressed out – lots of meetings, lots of tasks, lots of people around us all the time.
 And just as we look forward to attending an interesting conference, we get even more stressed out about the program.
-When we look at it, it is jam-packed with presentations, workshops, networking sessions, and information overload, and though there are a few coffee breaks scattered out over it, we just know that these breaks will not even be long enough to check our E-mail or make a few phone calls (and those clients do not go away just because you are attending an event…dang!).
+When we look at it, it is jam-packed with presentations, workshops, networking sessions, and information overload, and though there are a few coffee breaks scattered throughout the day, we just know that these breaks will not even be long enough to check our E-mail or make a few phone calls (and those tasks/clients do not go away just because you are attending an event…dang!).

 Deal with the stress and create chill zones